Pharmacist Interview Questions

-A Pharmacist interprets physician’s orders, dispenses prescription medications, and develops staff understanding of pharmacological knowledge.
-In addition, they advise patients on drug dosage, chemical reactions caused by their prescription, and counsel patients on drug therapies.
+A pharmacist interprets physician’s orders, dispenses prescription medications, and develops staff understanding of pharmacological knowledge.
+In addition, they advise patients on drug dosages and chemical reactions caused by their prescription, and they counsel patients about drug therapies.

 Pharmacist positions are a unique blend of education, administration, and healthcare.
-They are in the important position of dispensing medication and should demonstrate expert knowledge within their field as well as a keen eye for inconsistencies within prescriptions.
+They are in an important important position of dispensing medication and should demonstrate expert knowledge within their field as well as a keen eye for inconsistencies within prescriptions.

 Pharmacist responsibilities may include:

-- Comply with state and federal drug laws.
+- Ensuring compliance with state and federal drug laws

-- Provide staff training in regards to pharmacological knowledge.
+- Providing staff training in regards to pharmacological knowledge

-- Provide patients instruction on the correct administration of prescriptions.
+- Providing patient instruction on the correct administration of prescriptions

-The smallest mistake in a pharmaceutical dose or prescription could lead to serious illness or worse.
-In order to safely administer medication, a skilled Pharmacist will:
+The smallest mistake in a pharmaceutical dose or prescription can lead to serious illness or worse.
+In order to safely administer medication, a skilled pharmacist will:

 SAMPLE PHARMACIST INTERVIEW QUESTIONS